-Sometimes, your CPU or GPU may overheat which can lead to the automatic shutdowns.
+Sometimes, your CPU or GPU may overheat which can lead to automatic shutdowns.
 That’s because the motherboard is programmed to shut down the entire system to prevent the CPU from getting damaged.
 This way laptops can cool down for an adequate period and prevents the inner system from drastic damage.
 To check the temperature of your CPU, you can use third-party tools or can very carefully touch the backside of your laptop.
-If your laptop is under warranty, then take it to supplier for replacement.
+If your laptop is under warranty, then take it to the supplier for replacement.

 For desktop users If the fans stop working, the temperature will be higher than normal.
 So open the case and ensure the fans are running.
 If the fans are broken, you might need to replace it with a new one.
 Again Too much dust can cause computer overheating.
 So try to clean the computer especially the fans and the filter.